Last Updated on: 15th October 2023, 02:51 pm

 Most tortoises are herbivores, which means they usually feed on plant matter.
-So, tortoises must be fed a plant-based diet high in fiber but low in protein and fat.
+So, tortoises must be provided a plant-based diet high in fiber but low in protein and fat.

-If a tortoise consumes too much protein, this can lead to pyramiding (excessive upward growth of the scutes).
+If a tortoise consumes too much protein, it may experience pyramiding (excessive upward growth of the scutes).
 Too much fat can lead to impaired organ function and weight gain.